matthewcotton/matthewcotton/README.md

 ## 🧐 About Me
 - 🕰️ Originally from Whitchurch, Shropshire, UK.
 - 🚘 I'm an electrical engineer in the automotive industry currently living in Toronto, Canada.
-- ✈️ Have a Masterin Aerospace Engineering from The University of Sheffield.
+- ✈️ Have a Masters in Aerospace Engineering from The University of Sheffield.
 - 🧑‍💻 Building my coding skills bit by bit.

 ## Coding Projects